|Fast Facts: Anglican Beliefs|

 Anglicanism in general allows for significant freedom and diversity within the bounds of scripture, reason and tradition.
 This has led to considerable variation in Christian beliefs and Christian practices between Anglican churches in different provinces.

 For example, some Anglican churches ordain women to the priesthood while others do not, and some emphasize Protestant doctrines while others hold more to Roman Catholic teachings.

-This diversity has sometimes caused strain with regard to issues of authority and comprehensiveness of the Anglican Communion, which is especially apparent after the recent ordination of a practicing homosexual bishop in North America, which most other Anglican churches do not agree with.
+This diversity has sometimes caused strain with regard to issues of authority and comprehensiveness of the Anglican Communion, which is especially apparent after the recent ordination of a practicing homosexual bishop in North America, with which most other Anglican churches do not agree.